MODAL VERBS OF OBLIGATION

 • We didn't have to go to school on Saturdays.

-should have + pp / shouldn't have + pp a past action which didn't happen: the advice / regret is too late
+Positive: A past action which didn't happen so the advice / regret is too late

 • You should have gone to bed earlier, now you have missed the train.

-a past action which didn't happen: the advice / regret is too late
+Negative: A past action which happened - the advice / regret is too late